udongo/udongo/upgrading.md

 # Upgrade guide
-## From 4.0.0 to 4.1.0
+## From 4.0.0 to 5.0.0
 # User model
 We added a ```User``` model.
-If your application used to have one, make sure to use the Udongo one and migrate your data.
+If your application used to have one, make sure to use the Udongo one and migrate your data accordingly.

 ## From 3.0.0 to 4.0.0